Embedded Service

 Zones where a handful of pharmacies serve large populations.
 Where access depends on one or two outlets.

-Where do dispensing doctors matter?
+Where do dispensing licence holders matter?

-In zones with limited pharmacy infrastructure, dispensing doctors and clinics are the primary access point.
+In zones with limited pharmacy infrastructure, dispensing licence holders and clinics are the primary access point.
 Ignoring them means ignoring the market.

 Which chains dominate which regions?